engnhn/ros-strongtypes/README.md

 RouterOS APIs are powerful but loosely typed.
 A string can be an IP address, a MAC address, or an interface name.
 A command path can be constructed incorrectly.
 When managing critical network infrastructure, these "clever" dynamicisms are liabilities.

 We don't want "clever" code that guesses what the router meant.
-We want code that knows exactly what it's dealing with—or crashes loudly (Fail-Fast) before applying a broken config.
+We want code that knows exactly what it's dealing with; otherwise, it crashes loudly (Fail-Fast) before applying a broken config.

 ## The Solution